How To Know How Deep To Set Your Float – 2 Easy Ways

 Mapping Out The Bottom – Why It’s Important

-By doing this, I was able to detect deep spots that I didn’t know were there, high spots that I just thought were the normal depth of the entire bottom, and what I call trenches.
+Mapping out the bottom has enabled me to detect deep spots that I didn’t know were there, high spots that I just thought were the normal depth of the entire bottom, and mapping allows me to find and fish what I call “trenches” or holes.

-Finding these holes, trenches and high spots enable me to set my depth far more accurately and that accounted for almost double the fish I would normally catch out of a spot.
-It made me realize that I, and likely most other anglers were missing fish!
+Finding these holes, trenches, and high spots enable me to set my depth far more accurately.
+Once I learned how to map the bottom, I realized that I, and likely most other anglers have been missing fish!

 An added bonus to mapping out the bottom and knowing where these shallow and deep spots are is that there are times of the year or even times of the day when fish will hold in these deeper spots.
-During high sun and in the winter these holes are where I would catch 90% of the fish, but only after I figured out where the holes are.
+During high sun and in the winter, these deeper holes are where I would catch 90% of the fish.

-During low light hours or when the fish are moving in early fall, I will catch almost all my steelhead at the top of the pool near the rapids which is where they will stop for a couple minutes to rest before they shoot up through the rapids to the next pool.
-This is a great spot early morning and just before dark when they are ready to start moving up the river.
+During low light hours or when the fish are moving in early fall, I will catch almost all my steelhead at the top of the pool near the rapids, which is where they will stop for a couple of minutes to rest before they shoot up through the rapids to the next pool.
+This is a great spot in the early morning and just before dark when they are ready to start moving up the river.

-During mid-day when the sun is high and the fish stop moving and they are less active, I stop catching fish at the top of the pool and I will catch them all in the middle of the pool where the current is slower.
+During mid-day, when the sun is high, and the fish stop moving, or if they are less active, I stop catching fish at the top of the pool, and I will catch them all in the middle of the pool where the current is slower.

-In late fall or wintertime when the water is ice cold, I only catch fish in the deepest part of the pool where they are holding.
-This is why mapping this one particular pool has put hundreds of steelhead on the line for my clients.
-On that same stretch of river, I have many other pools that go from shallow to deep or have trenched that the fish tuck into.
+In late fall or wintertime, when the water is ice cold, I only catch fish in the deepest part of the pool where they are holding.
+This is why mapping this one particular pool has put hundreds of steelheads on the line for my clients that other angler have missed.

 An angler that doesn’t have this pool mapped out and doesn’t know there are shallow and deep spots will hit bottom in the middle of the pool where it is shallowest and then set their float at 3 to 4 feet deep and that means they will miss all those fish sitting 9 feet down.

-I see this happen all the time, anglers bump or locate the bottom, set their float to that level, and then never touch it again, and they miss a lot of fish because of this.
+I see this happen all the time, anglers bump or locate the bottom in the high spot, they set their float to that level, and then never touch it again, and then they miss a lot of fish because of this.

-The first thing to do when setting your float is to look at the spot you are about to fish and try to determine how deep it is by what you can see.
+The first thing to do when setting my float to start mapping out the river is to look at the spot I am about to fish and I try to determine or guess how deep it is by what i can see with my eyes.

-At the edge of the bank, you might be able to see the bottom out into the river until it looks to be about 3 feet deep and then you lose sight of the bottom.
-Maybe you can see the bottom at 4 or 5 feet deep before you lose sight of the bottom.
+At the edge of the bank, I might be able to see the bottom.
+If so I try to look as far out out until it looks to be about 3 to 5 feet deep, or try to guess the depths where I lose sight of the bottom.
 This is the depth that I would start with.

-If I lose sight of the bottom at 3 feet deep I set my float to 3 feet deep and make a cast in close and see if I either hook a fish or a hook bottom.
-If nothing happens I make it 1 foot deeper and cast into the same spot and see what happens.
+If I lose sight of the bottom at three feet deep I set my float to three feet deep and make a cast in that spot to see if I either hook a fish or if I hook bottom.
+If nothing happens, I make it one foot deeper and cast into the same spot, and see what happens.

 If I don’t hit bottom on my first couple of drifts, I will keep making my float deeper until I start hitting the bottom.
-Once I hit bottom I will make my leader 6 to 12 inches shallower or shorter because I know fish feed up and I will make a couple of casts and hope for a fish.
+Once I hit bottom, I will make my leader six to twelve inches shallower because I know fish feed up and I will make a couple of casts and hope for a fish.

-Then I will move my float out 1-foot further and see what happens in that line.
-If I don’t hit the bottom there, I will make it 1 foot deeper and I will repeat until I hit the bottom there and then move it one foot further again and repeat the process.
+Then I will move my float out toward the middle about one foot further, and see what happens in that line.
+If I don’t hit the bottom there, I will make it one foot deeper and I will repeat until I hit the bottom there and then move it one foot further again and repeat the process.

-I will repeat this method all the way across the entire spot because it might be 4 feet deep at 10 feet out from the edge of the bank that you are standing on, but it might be 8 feet deep 15 feet further out.
+I will repeat this method all the way across the entire spot because it might be four feet deep ten feet out from the edge of the bank that you are standing on, but it might be 8 feet deep, or fifteen feet further out in the middle or near the far bank.

 Once I have mapped out the bottom of the river, I memorize it so I know how deep I need to be each and every time I fish that same spot.